 - Eat fresh whole foods.
-All Fresh fruits, vegetables, nuts, seeds, beans, lentils, eggs, chicken, fish, and meats are gluten free.
-Make your diet based on fresh vegetables, nuts, fruit and whole gluten free grains.
-Here I am in an interview talking how to do it.
+All Fresh fruits, vegetables, nuts, seeds, beans, lentils, eggs, chicken, fish, and meats are gluten-free.
+Make your diet based on fresh vegetables, nuts, fruit and whole gluten-free grains.
+Here I am in an interview talking about how to do it.

 - Buy in bulk.
 A big bag of brown rice flour did cost me at the time but now I am all stocked up for the next 6 months.

 - Buy online.
 Find out if the ingredient you like will be sold to you directly to.
 It’s often much less expensive than buying at the grocery store.

 - Keep your receipt.
 Many stores will refund you.
 Just bring it back and tell them you did not like it.
 I hear Safeway has launched the “Gluten-Free Eating Right” line where a 100% money back guarantee if you’re not happy with your purchase.